 Finally, the \textit{el} routine performs aperture photometry using the elliptical isophotes.
 The routine begins by filling in the masked pixels in the image with values interpolated from the isophotal profile.
 Then, the total luminosity within each elliptical isophote is calculated from this interpolated image.
 The curve of total luminosity or magnitude versus isophotal semimajor axis (shown in the bottom right panel of Fig.~\ref{fig:NGC0393}) is referred to as a curve-of-growth.
 Near the edge of the image, galaxy light can be dominated by sky noise.
 In this case, directly summing the pixels within each isophote can lead to unreliable values.
 To obtain a more reliable estimate, the aperture luminosities are instead estimated by interpolating the 1D surface brightness profile.
 This reduces noise near the outer edge of the curve of growth.

 If the galaxy light is fully contained within the field of view of the image and the sky is accurately estimated, the curve of growth will flatten at large radii.
-In some cases, the curve of growth does not flatten for our images.
-This happens in our images of 14 galaxies.
-Since these galaxies appear to be fully contained within the image frame, we adjust the sky value within its uncertainty in order to force the curve of growth to flatten at large radii.
+In some cases, because ARCHANGEL does not force the total luminosity to converge to a constant, the the curve of growth does not flatten for our images.
+This happens in our images of 14 galaxies, with some increasing and other decreasing.
+Since these galaxies appear to be fully contained within the image frame, we estimate the sky from the corners of the field and adjust the adopted value within its uncertainty in order to force the curve of growth to flatten at large radii.